-In 2002, Enel adopted its Code of Ethics, which expresses the commitments and ethical responsibilities it follows in conducting business, by regulating and harmonising corporate conduct according to standards based on the utmost transparency and integrity towards all stakeholders.
-The Code of Ethics is valid both in Italy and abroad, while taking into account the cultural, social and economic diversity of the various countries where Enel operates.
+In 2002 Enel adopted its Code of Ethics which outlines the ethical commitments and responsibilities regarding the conduct of business, by regulating and standardizing corporate behaviors based on principles of maximum transparency and propriety towards all stakeholders.
+The Code of Ethics is valid both in Italy and abroad, while taking into consideration the cultural, social and economic diversity of the various countries where Enel is present.

 Enel Global Compliance Program

-Organizational and Management Model (ex legislative decree no. 231/01)
+Organizational and Management Model (pursuant to Legislative Decree 231/01)